-Peter Paid, a Brooklyn, New York born-and-raised artist, with deep roots in hand-lettering, sign painting, 1980’s subway graffiti and DJing.
+Peter "Paid" Levine, a Brooklyn, New York born-and-raised artist, with deep roots in hand-lettering, sign painting, 1980’s subway graffiti and DJing.

 While attending New York City’s prestigious High School of Art & Design at the height of the subway graffiti era, Paid was immersed in 80’s underground culture, and the early stages of cultivating his craft began.

 With over thirty five years of experience in the art world.
-From writing graffiti, designing album covers, logo design, owning and operating a commercial sign shop in Brooklyn, New York, to working as a letterer for the NYC Department of Transportation.
+From writing graffiti, album cover design, logo creation, owning and operating a commercial sign shop in Brooklyn, New York, to working as a letterer for the NYC Department of Transportation.
 While at DOT, Paid designed and fabricated highway signs and street signs, for the five boroughs, and for a decade, hand-painted world renowned iconic murals for the Macy's Thanksgiving Day Parade, and the New York Knicks "Go NY Go" playoff run.

 In 2018 Peter Paid has transitioned his own unique style into a focused studio practice.
-With his first solo exhibit taking place in Brooklyn, New York in early 2019.
-During the summer of 2019, Paid was a featured guest artist at the New York installment of Beyond the Streets, curated by Roger Gastman.
-With another solo show in August 2019 at New York City's 212 Arts.
+Intent on blurring the lines between commercial sign painting and fine art, 2019 saw Paid hit the ground running.
+With an assiduous start to the year, including his first solo exhibit taking place at Bier Wax in Brooklyn, New York.
+Immediately following that up with an exhibit at the 2nd annual Moniker Art Fair.
+The summer of 2019, was no different than the first half, as Paid was a featured guest artist at the highly anticipated New York installment of Beyond the Streets, curated by Roger Gastman.

 Capping the summer off with another solo show, and anniversary group show in August and September at the East Village's 212 Arts, as well as multiple group shows, including Buried in Time at Artel Brooklyn, and Midnight Marauders at Artfront Galleries, Newark.